-- 234. If issued, the licence would require the licence holder to immediately report any of the following to the Regulator: - any additional information regarding risks to the health and safety of people or the environment associated with the dealings - any contraventions of the licence by persons covered by the licence - any unintended effects of the trial. - 235.
-A number of written notices are also required under the licence regarding dealings with the GMO, to assist the Regulator in designing and implementing a monitoring program for all licensed dealings.
-The notices include: - expected date of administration with the GMO for each trial site - cease of administration with the GMO for each trial site.
+233. The licence requires the licence holder to immediately report any of the following to the Regulator:

+- any additional information regarding risks to the health and safety of people or the environment associated with the dealings - any contraventions of the licence by persons covered by the licence - any unintended effects of the trial.

+234. A number of written notices are also required under the licence regarding dealings with the GMO, to assist the Regulator in designing and implementing a monitoring program for all licensed dealings.
+The notices include:

+- expected date of administration with the GMO for each trial site - cease of administration with the GMO for each trial site.